MicrosoftDocs/Viva/Viva/goals/work-on-behalf-feature.md

    :::image type="content" source="../media/goals/stop-work-on-behalf.png" alt-text="The option to stop working on behalf of another user":::

-## When to use Work on Behalf feature
+## When to use the Work on Behalf feature

 The Work on Behalf feature is great to have when an admin user needs to set up a new Viva Goals user with OKRs before giving that person access to the system.